 This small yet spectacular group of islands, located about 50 miles south of Sicily, boasts some of the best features of Italy, North Africa, and even England, and is a wonderfully unique place.

-One of the things Malta has going for it as a retirement destination is that while it has the gorgeous warm climate of the Mediterranean (and some of the most beautiful beaches in the world), English is one of its official languages, alongside Maltese.
-Around 90% of the population speak English, and 15% of the residents are expats, so, chances are, you won’t find it difficult to make friends.
+One of the best things Malta has going for it as a retirement destination is that while it has the gorgeous warm climate of the Mediterranean (and some of the world’s most beautiful beaches), English is one of its official languages, alongside Maltese.
+Around 90% of the population speaks English, and 20% of the residents are expats, so chances are, you’ll find it easy to make friends.

 Malta is also known for having one of the world’s best healthcare systems.
-While you can’t access it until you’re a resident, once you obtain permanent residency you can take advantage of the national healthcare options.
+While you can’t access it until you’re a resident, once you are, you can take advantage of the national healthcare options.

-Most people live in the capital Valletta, which is a cheap three-hour flight from the UK, although the cities of Victoria, Birgu, Mdina, and Rabat are lovely places to retire too.
-If you like being outside, there are gorgeous hiking trails, swimming, and snorkelling spots, and foodies will love the fresh seafood and aromatic spices.
-Tea is big here too, so if you miss home, you can always have a cuppa!
+Most people live in the capital, Valletta, which is a cheap three-hour flight from the UK, although the cities of Victoria, Birgu, Mdina, and Rabat are also lovely places to retire.
+If you like being outside, there are gorgeous hiking trails, swimming and snorkelling spots, and foodies will love the fresh seafood and aromatic spices.
+Tea is big here, too, so if you miss home, you can always have a cuppa!

 3. Spain

-With a wonderful climate, mouthwatering food, a welcoming culture, and a relaxed lifestyle, Spain was ranked as the healthiest country in the world for both physical and mental wellbeing in 2019.
+With a wonderful climate, mouthwatering food, a welcoming culture, and a relaxed lifestyle, Spain was ranked as the fourth healthiest country in the world in 2024.

-Luckily, it’s pretty healthy for your finances too.
-While the Spanish cost of living isn’t quite as low as Portugal, and you need to show higher income levels to qualify for residency, Spain can be surprisingly affordable.
+Luckily, it’s pretty healthy for your finances, too.
+While the cost of living generally isn’t as low as Portugal’s, and you need to show higher income levels to qualify for residency, Spain can be surprisingly affordable.
 Property prices vary based on location – for example, small towns in the Costas are vastly cheaper than Madrid or Barcelona.

 Spain also has a great healthcare system, although, for the first five years of residency, you’ll need private health insurance.
-However, after five years here, you’ll become a permanent resident and automatically enter the public system.
+However, in most cases, after five (uninterrupted) years here, you can qualify for permanent residency and can enter the public system.

 Factor in the abundance of English speakers, dependable infrastructure, and cheap flights to the UK, and you have a very desirable retirement destination.

-But that’s not all Spain has going for it.
+But that’s not all.
 Its cuisine is fresh, healthy, and delicious, and tapas is a delightfully social affair.
 It’s also a safe country with plenty of cultural offerings, from authentic flamenco shows in Andalusia to the breathtaking architecture of Barcelona.
 Society as a whole is open-minded and creative, and it’s a country that places special value on life’s simple pleasures.

 4. Italy